Geometry of symplectic flux and Lagrangian torus fibrations: Overview

 {\it Proof idea.} The idea lies in Fukaya's trick, explained in Section~\ref{sec:stretch}.
 It says that there exist compatible almost complex structures $J_t$ such that the structure maps $m^t_{k,\beta^t}$ for the Lagrangians $L_t$ are locally constant in a neighbourhood of a chosen moment of the isotopy.
 But the areas of classes $\beta^t$ change linearly in $t$ during a star-isotopy.
 So $\Psi(L_t)$ is locally computed as the \emph{minimum of several linear functions}; hence it is concave.

 Now suppose that $X$ admits a singular Lagrangian torus fibration $X\to B$ over a base $B$; it is immaterial how complicated the singularities are, or what their nature is.
 By the Arnold-Liouville theorem, the locus $B^\o\subset B$ supporting regular fibres carries a natural integral affine structure.
 Consider the map $\Psi\co B^\o\to(0,+\infty]$ defined by $p\mapsto \Psi(L_p)$, where $L_p\subset X$ is the smooth Lagrangian torus fibre over $p\in B^\o$.
 The previous theorem implies that this function is concave on all affine line segments in $B^\o$.
-This is a very strong property that allows to compute $\Psi$ for wide classes of fibrations on Calabi-Yau and Fano varieties, with interesting consequences.
+This is a strong property that allows to compute $\Psi$ for wide classes of fibrations on Calabi-Yau and Fano varieties, with interesting consequences.
+For instance, it suggests a possible approach to proving that the fibres are unobstructed in the Calabi-Yau case, which will be investigated in future work.